The Dutch Credit System

 Dutch real estate owners can use property tax credits based on the appreciation of goods.
 Property values (WOZ values) determined by municipalities establish the amounts that may be loaned in property tax credits.
 Such credits are usually characterised by sharp interest rate increases.

 Business loans for financing are concluded between Dutch bank institutions and legal persons.
 Postbank, Rabobank, ING and ABN AMRO are the most popular banks offering such loans.
+Business loans are usually concluded by a limited business entity such as the BV company.
+In such cases, the company is liable for repayment of the loan, not the director of the BV.
+Read more on directors' liability.

 Supplier credits are the most commonly used credits for the purposes of financing businesses.
 Suppliers provide credits as payments for months or years.
 These credits have the benefit of not compromising the companies’ liquidity.